sbtourist/clbq/README.md

 ======================================

-ConcurrentLinkedBlockingQueue is an experimental BlockingQueue implementation built on top of ConcurrentLinkedQueue for scenario that require low-latency handoff, at the cost of increased overhead when consumers are idle.
+ConcurrentLinkedBlockingQueue is an experimental BlockingQueue implementation built on top of ConcurrentLinkedQueue for scenarios that require low-latency handoff, at the cost of increased overhead when consumers are idle.

 I am not the original author of this code; I merely saved it from the net some time ago